Aneeshpissay330/todo-list/README.md

 # Todo List App

-This is a simple todo list application built with React and React Bootstrap.
+This is a simple todo list application built with React and React Bootstrap, utilizing Redux for local data storage.

 ## Features